FlowFuse/website/src/blog/2024/10/mqtt-common-pitfalls-industrial-data-operations.md

 ### Lack of Standardization in Data Formats and Data Quality Concerns

-In today’s industrial landscape, effectively leveraging data is crucial for decision-making and operational efficiency.
+In industrial environments, effectively leveraging data is crucial for decision-making and operational efficiency.
 This data is often collected from various parts of the IoT environment.
 However, for data to be truly useful, it must always be transferred in a format that the end application can understand and process.

 A significant challenge with MQTT is its **lack of enforced standardization** for data formats.
 While this flexibility can be beneficial, it often leads to the necessity for data transformation, that adds extra layer of complexity and creating bottlenecks that hinder efficiency.